-Oman is fast becoming the new “hot” destination in the Middle East for independent travelers that want to go out and explore for themselves.
+Oman is fast becoming the new “hot” destination in the Middle East for independent travellers that want to go out and explore for themselves.

 Also with being one of the most liberal, diverse when it comes to nature and probably being the most peaceful country in all of the Middle East, so is it not hard to understand why more and more tourist is coming here.

 The Omani government has officially said it will spend one billion dollars to improve tourist facilities over the next few years, so expect things to improve a lot in Oman.

 A brand new international terminal at Muscat International Airport opened last week of March this year.

 While Oman is a great travel destination it is far from being a backpacker-friendly destination.
 Oman is one of the least public transportation friendly countries in the world, there´s no train, and public buses don’t reach the famous sites around the country.

 So you only have two options if you want to explore Oman, rent a car or book a tour.

 Here are 8 Essential Things To Know About Visiting Oman.